Skip to content

 The University is committed to ensuring, where possible, that there is no modern slavery or human trafficking in its supply chains or in any part of its own operations and that all those employed in the University’s activities are treated fairly and appropriately.
 The University’s policies and procedures demonstrate its commitment to acting ethically and with integrity in all its business relationships.

-The University further recognises that effective policies and processes need to be clearly promoted, easily understood, accessible and consistent with good practice.
-All staff policies are available on the University intranet; guidance for procurement suppliers is available on the University internet site; reference to Equality, Diversity and Ethical Supply Chains are noted within contractual agreements and links to relevant policies is made available to Transnational Education (‘TNE’) partners through the Collaborative Provision handbook, which is circulated to partners annually.
+The University recognises that effective policies and processes need to be clearly promoted, easily understood, accessible and consistent with good practice.
+All staff policies are available on the University intranet pages Insite as well as the external Policy Hub; guidance for procurement suppliers is available on the University internet site; reference to Equality, Diversity and Ethical Supply Chains are noted within contractual agreements and links to relevant policies is made available to Transnational Education (‘TNE’) partners through the Collaborative Provision handbook, which is circulated to partners annually.

 The University has had an Ethical Supply Chains Policy in place since 2011.
 This policy is regularly reviewed and was updated again in 2024 to ensure it continues to reflect relevant good practice.
 The University’s procurement activity also embraces the principles set out in the Welsh Government Ethical Employment in Supply Chains Code of Practice and the Wales procurement Policy Statement.

-The University’s workplace policies and procedures are regularly reviewed and updated to ensure they reflect the intent of the Welsh Government’s Ethical Employment Code of Practice, demonstrating the University’s commitment to acting ethically and with integrity in all its business relationships, ensuring modern slavery and human trafficking does not occur within its UK and international workforces.
+The University’s workplace policies and procedures are regularly reviewed and updated to ensure they reflect the Welsh Government’s Ethical Employment in Supply Chains Code of Practice, demonstrating the University’s commitment to acting ethically and with integrity in all its business relationships, ensuring modern slavery and human trafficking does not occur within its UK and international workforces.
 The latter are employed within the applicable laws of their location and in agreement with appointed representatives.

 The University’s policies are available on the Policy Hub which is publicly available for visitors and suppliers.
-Associated People Services policies and guidance are available on the University’s intranet.
+Associated People Services policies and guidance are available on the University’s intranet pages: Insite.

 We operate the following policies that describe our approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations:

-• Whistleblowing policy - We encourage all our staff, customers and other business partners to report any concerns related to the direct activities, or the supply chains of, our organisation.
+• Whistleblowing - We encourage all our staff, customers and other business partners to report any concerns related to the direct activities, or the supply chains of, our organisation.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
-Our whistleblowing policy has been updated and reviewed to make it straightforward for workers to make disclosures without fear of retaliation.
-Guidance on whistleblowing is also provided on the staff intranet.
+Our Whistleblowing Policy has been updated and reviewed to make it straightforward for workers to make disclosures without fear of retaliation.
+Guidance on whistleblowing is also provided on a designated Insite page.

 • Code of Professional Conduct - Our code makes clear to employees the actions and behaviour expected of them when representing the University.
 We strive to always maintain the highest standards of employee conduct and ethical behaviour.

-• Recruitment/Agency workers - Our Recruitment Policy sets out workplace rights at the University.
+• Recruitment / Agency workers - Our Recruitment Policy sets out how the University recruits and retains individuals and specifies workplace rights at the University.
 We are rigorous in checking that all new recruits have the right to work in the UK.
 We use only specified, reputable employment agencies to source labour and always verify the practices of any new agency before accepting workers from that agency.

 • Pay Policy - The University is accredited by the Living Wage Foundation, which certifies that all staff are paid a real living wage.
 Contracted workers engaged at the University are expected to be paid the living wage as defined by the Living Wage Foundation and the University evaluates suppliers’ approach to Fair Work Practices, including the Living Wage, in line with statutory guidance.

-The University also has policies covering matters such as Anti Bribery, Anti Money Laundering, Counter Fraud and Corruption, and Ethical Investment and Sustainable Procurement.
+The University also has policies covering matters such as Anti Bribery, Anti Money Laundering, Counter Fraud and Corruption, Ethical Investment and Banking, and Sustainable Procurement.

 In respect of its trans-national education partners, the University conducts a thorough due diligence assessment prior to the commencement of any TNE relationship and repeats this process periodically throughout all TNE partnerships.
 Using resources such as the Human Freedom Index, this process highlights the importance of ethical employment practices which subsequently become a contractual obligation upon the partners.